openshift/openshift-ansible/roles/openshift_logging/README.md

 ## openshift_logging Role

-### Please note this role is still a work in progress

 This role is used for installing the Aggregated Logging stack.
 It should be run against a single host, it will create any missing certificates and API objects that the current [logging deployer](https://github.com/openshift/origin-aggregated-logging/tree/master/deployer) does.